 - Business Ventures: If one the spouses owns a business and they are expecting to continue to have a profitable venture, the goodwill from that business can also be subject to equitable distribution.
 Also, if the business was started and developed during the marriage, the business should be considered a marital assets subject to equitable division.
 However, it is important to note that not all businesses that are successful necessarily have any significant assets, net worth or value from the person that person that started and manages the business day to day.

 - Movies, Music and other forms of Electronic and Digital Media: DVDs, Blu-Rays, CDs, and online ownership of entertainment should not be forgotten about.
 Those purchases can easily add up to thousands of dollars over time and can be very expensive to replace them after a divorce.
 While most people do not care about their spouses’ movies and music collection, it is not uncommon for the family’s ownership of these items to be intermingled.
-Therefore, we do advise the parties take the time to settle the ownership of these items as a part of the divorce.
+Therefore, we do advise the parties take the time to consider and settle the ownership of these items as a part of the divorce.

 - Clothes, Jewelry and Shoes: These items can sum up to be a sizable amount if they are considered expensive and that monetary amount is subject to distribution of they were purchased during the marriage.
 However, jewelry is frequently the subject of much contention in many divorces.
 The receipt and exchange of jewelry during the marriage may be significant, and much jewelry may be purchased and kept by either or both of the spouses as investment or for personal use.
 As with collectibles, an expert may be needed to appraise the value of jewelry accumulated during a marriage.

 - Investments, Retirement Accounts and Savings: Money and assets accumulated in the form of 401(k)’s, IRA’s or some other retirement plan can also be divided.
-It is not uncommon for a divorceing spouse to not know how much their spouse may have in various accounts, and overlook investigating without proper legal advice.
+It is not uncommon for a divorcing spouse to not know how much their spouse may have in various accounts, and overlook investigating without proper legal advice.
 Also, getting access to complete information regarding accounts and savings can take some time, depending on whether the other spouse is willingly to cooperate fully.
 However, this is a class of assets that should not be taken for granted, as it frequently one of the more significant but frequently overlooked assets in a divorce.